 Google Meet for education, healthcare, and nonprofits as part of Google Workspace

 Educators, nonprofits and healthcare professionals looking for video conferencing can get Google Meet through Google Workspace, which includes additional privacy features and tools.

-Schools can use Google Meet for free as a part of G Suite for Education.
+Schools can use Google Meet for free as a part of Google Workspace for Education Fundamentals.
 Meet, Classroom, and the rest of Google Workspace can be used to support compliance with regulations like COPPA, FERPA, and GDPR.

 Google Workspace for healthcare

 Use Google Meet as a part of Google Workspace to enable HIPAA compliance when caring for patients remotely with virtual visits.
 With Google Workspace you can also store data securely in Drive and go paperless with digital intake forms.

 Eligible organizations can use G Suite for Nonprofits at no charge.
 Get Google Workspace’s secure business apps like Gmail, Drive, Docs, and Meet to help your nonprofit collaborate more effectively.

 “We’re big fans of Meet...
 It’s helpful to be able to see every participant.
 This is extremely helpful these days.
 All our internal meetings are on Meet right now as we are all working from home.”